 Lecturer and Senior Lecturer 1 grades lecture a norm of 16 hours per week.
 Assistant Lecturers lecture a norm of 18 hours per week.

-The Haddington Road Agreement, and, from 1st July 2016, the Lansdowne Road Agreement, continued the Public Service (Croke Park) Agreement provision that individuals in lecturing grades may be required, at the discretion of management, to ‘flex’ upwards by up to two lecturing hours above the current norms in each of the lecturing weeks in the year.
+The Haddington Road Agreement, Lansdowne Road Agreement and the Public Service Stability Agreement continued the Public Service (Croke Park) Agreement provision that individuals in lecturing grades may be required, at the discretion of management, to ‘flex’ upwards by up to two lecturing hours above the current norms in each of the lecturing weeks in the year.

-In acknowledgement of this process and to facilitate its successful outcome, it has been agreed that an interim measure will be introduced from January 2017 to re-designate half of the additional flex hours (ie one hour) required of each lecturer to wider duties other than teaching, in consultation with the lecturers and in accordance with Institute priorities and needs.
+In acknowledgement of this process and to facilitate its successful outcome, an interim measure was introduced from January 2017 to re-designate half of the additional flex hours (ie one hour) required of each lecturer to wider duties other than teaching, in consultation with the lecturers and in accordance with Institute priorities and needs.